IceTheCoder/Passwordsy/README.md

 ## Getting started
 To use Passwordsy, you must get the program itself on your machine.
 To do this, you have 3 choices: clone it through Git, open it with GitHub desktop, or download it as a ZIP.
 The following tutorial describes installing Passwordsy by cloning the repository with Git.

-## Getting started
-To use Passwordsy, you must get the program itself on your machine.
-To do this, you have 3 choices: clone it through Git, open it with GitHub desktop, or download it as a ZIP.
-The following tutorial describes installing Passwordsy by cloning the repository with Git.

 ### Prerequisites
 - Git from git-scm.ro
 - Python from python.org (make sure to tick 'Add Python to PATH')